Fishish/CSC561P4_Texture_and_Transparency/README.md

 If a different JSON file needs to be used, the global variable INPUT_TRIANGLES_URL should be changed.
 The new link should make sure it matches the format specified in the current link for this variable to ensure triangles are rendered correctly.

-## Acknowledge
-For the printed masterclock, since there is no specific instruction, I am using the added-up masterclock value of 30 times.

 ## Author
 Connor Smith, Jiacheng Yang